 The discipline of students with disabilities is subject to applicable state and federal law in addition to the Student Code of Conduct.
-To the extent any conflict exists, state and/or federal law shall prevail.
+To the extent any conflict exists, the District shall comply with the Federal Law.
+For more information regarding the discipline of students with disabilities see Policy FOF Legal.